Technerder/GPT2DiscordDialogueGen/README.md

 ### Run the bot
 - `python bot.py`
+- To generate dialogue go into any text channel the bot has access to and type `!generate <temp> <length>` where `temp` is a decimal number between 0 and 1, and `length` being the length of the dialogue in words.

 # Common Issues / Notes
 - On Linux/Mac you might need to substitute `python` with `python3` and `pip` with `pip3` for some commands